etn-ccis/blui-react-component-library/docs/InfoListItem.md

 ### `sx` Class Overrides

 You can override the styles used by Brightlayer UI by passing a `sx` prop.
-The `sx` prop styles will override styles provided through the `Classes` prop.
 It supports the following classNames:

 | Global CSS Class                       Description                              |
 | ------------------------------------ | ---------------------------------------- |